Kempster Blanchard Miller

 Kempster Blanchard Miller (August 14, 1870 – November 22, 1933) was an American engineer, author, and businessman.
 He is known for his many writings in the field of electrical engineering, electrical design, and the early telephone industry.
 His best known work was American Telephone Practice, considered for many years to be the seminal textbook on early telephone design and function.

 Personal life

-Miller was born in Boston, Massachusetts to Joseph Kempster Miller and Eliza (Blanchard) Miller, he spent his childhood in Washington, DC before earning his engineering degree from Cornell University in 1893.
+Miller was born in Boston, Massachusetts, to Joseph Kempster Miller and Eliza (Blanchard) Miller, he spent his childhood in Washington, D.C., before earning his engineering degree from Cornell University in 1893.
 In 1897 he married Antha Knowlton, and they had three daughters, Dorothea, Antha, and Ruth.

 Notable Family Members

 Daughter Ruth Miller, also known as Ruth Kempster and Ruth Blanchard Miller, was a distinguished artist whose work was exhibited (and won a silver medal) in the 1932 Olympics.

 His brother was businessman, rancher and citrus farmer Azariel Blanchard Miller (1878–1941), founder of the city of Fontana, California.